AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 The form objects that have one or more valid rules applied are marked with a Green dot.
 If any of the rules applied to a form object are invalid, the form object is marked with a Yellow dot.

 The Functions tab includes a set of built-in functions, such as Sum Of, Min Of, Max Of, Average Of, Number Of, and Validate Form.
 You can use these functions to compute values in repeatable panels and table rows and use them in action and condition statements when writing rules.
-You can, however, create [custom functions](#custom-functions) too.
+You can, however, create custom functions too.

+Some of the list of functions are displayed in the figure:

 ![The Functions tab](assets/functions.png)